giomagg/OID_semantic_landscape/README.md

 ![Alt Text](https://github.com/giomagg/OID_semantic_landscape/blob/main/Images/Schermata%202025-01-16%20alle%2013.54.21.png)

 This repository provides access to the code used to produce the OID semantic landscape.
-See the interactive visualization at <https://observatory.informationdemocracy.org/report-literature/>.
-The literature used to produce the map is available as a `bib` file at <https://observatory.informationdemocracy.org/wp-content/uploads/2025/01/report_bibliography.bib>
+See the interactive visualization [here](https://observatory.informationdemocracy.org/report-literature/).
+The literature used to produce the map is available as a `bib` file [here](https://observatory.informationdemocracy.org/wp-content/uploads/2025/01/report_bibliography.bib).

 The map was produced thanks to:
 1. `Datamapplot`: <https://datamapplot.readthedocs.io/en/latest/index.html>